ellull/fan-controller/README.md

 With the external component working fine for a few months, on May 29, 2022 I created [a draft pull request](https://github.com/esphome/esphome/pull/3517).
 But life is unpredictable and I needed to pause the whole project: I could not even send the PR for review.
 On 24 Feb 2023 the github-actions bot closed it, and, just a couple days later I was able to work again on the project and created [a new pull request](https://github.com/esphome/esphome/pull/4491).

-I also designed a PCB to replace the perfboard and decided to publish the PCB schematics, design and [BOM](https://en.wikipedia.org/wiki/Bill_of_materials) and the firmware as [Open Source Hardware](https://www.oshwa.org/definition/) in this repository.
+I also designed a PCB to replace the perfboard and decided to publish the PCB schematics, PCB design, [BOM](https://en.wikipedia.org/wiki/Bill_of_materials) and firmware as [Open Source Hardware](https://www.oshwa.org/definition/) in this repository.
 You can find them in the `hardware` and `firmware` directories.

+All the files are released under a [Creative Commons Attribution ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 It've been a very fun project :satisfied:.